Trade uncertainty: Explore resources and tools for your business.

 At the same time, it’s important to recognize when a risk can’t be mitigated.
 “If one customer represents 80% of sales, that risk is likely impossible to mitigate,” Meloche says.

 With your lawyer’s help, use your due diligence to finalize the purchase agreement.
 Your financial due diligence will help you validate the purchase price.
-Legal and commercial due diligence will allow you to craft representations and warranties, which are provisions covering such things as:
+Legal and commercial due diligence will allow you to account for any of the following red flags:

-• knowledge of assets being in good working order
+• assets being in less than good working order

-If someone is doing due diligence on you, what should you expect?
+What to expect when someone is doing their due diligence on you?

-Understand that due diligence isn’t going to be quick.
-You’ll be asked for a lot of information.
+If you’re the object of someone’s due diligence, expect it to not be a quick exercise.
+Be ready for a lot of information to be requested from the potential buyer.
 “They’re going to try and turn over every rock,” Meloche says.
-He recommends you have your financial statements and other business records ready to share with the potential buyer.
+He recommends being ready to share with them your financial statements and other business records.

-Spend some time with your accountant and lawyer before launching the sale process to make sure records are clean, up to date and properly signed and filed.
+Before launching the selling process, spend time with your accountant and lawyer to make sure records are clean, up to date, and properly signed and completed.
 “The best thing you can do as a vendor is to be well prepared,” Meloche says.

-It helps to anticipate potential questions and how to best address them.
+It helps to anticipate potential questions.
 For example, if you have a few key customers, you should be prepared to address the buyer’s concerns.
-If you have key employees, be ready for the buyer to ask to meet them, Meloche says.
-“Try and look at your business from the perspective of a potential buyer.”
+If you have key employees, be ready for the buyer to ask to meet with them.
+“Try and look at your business from the perspective of a potential buyer,” Meloche says.

 How long is the due diligence period?